 Louisiana-Pacific (LPX) Gains But Lags Market: What You Should Know

-Coming into today, shares of the home construction supplier had gained 6.79% in the past month.
-In that same time, the Construction sector gained 0.41%, while the S&P 500 gained 0.39%.
+Heading into today, shares of the home construction supplier had gained 6.93% over the past month, outpacing the Construction sector's gain of 0.44% and the S&P 500's gain of 0.87% in that time.

-Wall Street will be looking for positivity from Louisiana-Pacific as it approaches its next earnings report date.
+Investors will be hoping for strength from Louisiana-Pacific as it approaches its next earnings release.
 The company is expected to report EPS of $1.83, down 8.96% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $846 million, down 1.63% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $846 million, down 1.63% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $13.50 per share and revenue of $4.32 billion, which would represent changes of +213.23% and +55.09%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $13.50 per share and revenue of $4.32 billion.
+These totals would mark changes of +213.23% and +55.09%, respectively, from last year.

 Any recent changes to analyst estimates for Louisiana-Pacific should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.75% higher.
-Louisiana-Pacific currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.75% higher within the past month.
+Louisiana-Pacific is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Louisiana-Pacific has a Forward P/E ratio of 5.65 right now.
-Its industry sports an average Forward P/E of 11.54, so we one might conclude that Louisiana-Pacific is trading at a discount comparatively.
+Looking at its valuation, Louisiana-Pacific is holding a Forward P/E ratio of 5.66.
+This valuation marks a discount compared to its industry's average Forward P/E of 11.48.

 The Building Products - Wood industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 33, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 23, putting it in the top 10% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.